rumstil/eqlogparser/readme.md

 This parser is an experiment in creating a headless event based log parser that can be used in a console app, WinForms/WPF app or even a web app.

+There are 3 projects in this repository.
+All require the .net core 3.1 SDK to compile:

+The **LogSync** project is a windows app that is used to collect and send log parses to the www.raidloot.com/logs website for sharing with group and guild members.

+The **Sample** project is a console app that I use for debugging and it has a bunch of hardcoded paths from my PC since it's not really meant for end-users.

 The **EQLogParser** project is the main parser library.

-The **Sample** project is a console app.
-I mostly use this for debugging.

-The **LogSync** project is a WinForms app that is used to collect and send log parses to the www.raidloot.com website for sharing with group and guild members.

-All projects are .net core 3.1 projects.
-You will need the .net core 3.1 SDK and possibly VS 2019 to compile them.

-# Web Parser
+# Web Based Parser

-The LogSync app will publish your fights to your personal channel on raidloot.com.
+If you would prefer not to install the **LogSync** application, you can use a web based version of this parser by uploading your logs directly to www.raidloot.com/logs.

+Your logs will be published to your own private channel.

 e.g. This is my channel: https://www.raidloot.com/channel/x

 # Limitations

 The parser currently only handles The Burning Lands (Dec 12, 2018) and newer log formats.

 # Structure